OfficeDev/office-js-snippets/README.md

  - Within each base folder, group folders organize snippets into various categories.
  - Within each group folder, each .yaml file represents a snippet.

- > **Note**: If your snippet doesn't fit well with any existing group folder, you may want to create a new group folder inside the base folder.
+ > **Note**: If your snippet doesn't fit with any existing group folder, create a new group folder inside the base folder.
 If the existing folders in the base folder begin with numbers, such as `03-range`, then your new folder should also begin with a number.
-The numbers determine the sequence of the groups in Script Lab, so use a number that is between the numbers of the groups between which you want the new folder to appear.
+Since the numbers determine the sequence of the groups in Script Lab, use a number between the numbers of the groups between which you want the new folder to appear.

 10. Open one of the `.yaml` files already in the group folder.
 If it has an `order` property near the top, then the snippets in the group folder are ordered in a particular sequence in Script Lab.
 Add an `order` property to the top of your `.yaml` file and give it a number that is between the order numbers of the snippets between which you want it to appear.
 11. Copy your `.yaml` file to the chosen group folder.